go-bongo/bongo/README.md

 # What's Bongo?
 We couldn't find a good ODM for MongoDB written in Go, so we made one.
-Bongo is a wrapper for mgo (https://github.com/go-mgo/mgo) that adds ODM, hooks, validation, cascade support, and HIPAA-compliant encryption to its standard Mongo functions.
+Bongo is a wrapper for mgo (https://github.com/go-mgo/mgo) that adds ODM, hooks, validation, and cascade support to its raw Mongo functions.

 # Usage